Romania Wedding Traditions: What to Expect & What Gifts to Bring

 5. Shaving the groom

-The tradition says it that the one who catches the bouquet will be the one to marry next.
-And things can get pretty competitive when it comes to who catches the bouquet.
+Things can get pretty competitive when it comes to who catches the bouquet.

 What to wear to a Romanian wedding

-Let’s get one obvious things out of the way first: if it’s a themed party, you will be informed about the dress code well in advance, so you have time to prepare accordingly.
+Let’s get one obvious thing out of the way first: if it’s a themed party, you will be told about the dress code well in advance, so you have time to prepare accordingly.
+Themed parties are not popular in Romania, though.

 Although this was not the tradition, now most weddings follow an American style wedding with multiple bridesmaids and best men (until now, it was just a pair).

-What gift to bring to a Romanian Wedding
+What Gift to Bring to a Romanian Wedding

 On very rare occasions, actual gifts are considered appropriate – such as household items.
-But usually, it’s the money that is expected to be received and this is what people usually bring.
+But usually, it’s the money that is expected to be received, and this is what people usually bring.

 alina&calin_petrecere394